Steven Kelk's homepage

 - Approximation algorithms for

-nonbinary agreement forests, dec.
-21, 2012 (submitted).
+nonbinary agreement forests, to appear in SIDMA (2014).
 This extends

 the article 'Computing nonbinary agreement forests' by including results for MAAF (and not just MAF).